FabianMPunkt/Newtron/README.md

 The TesT-device trannsmits all the values over its USBSerial Port in a single line as seen in [these readings](misc/OG_readings.txt)
+GitHub's formatting doen't disply this correctly though.
+All the values are in-fact separated by a ""

 Now you may be wondering how we can read this data using an Arduino, if the is a USB-Device.
 After searching through virtually every existing Arduino forum there is, i finally found a solution: